 Public cloud platforms are built on dedicated servers, and many organizations choose to rent a dedicated server on which to run their own private clouds, virtual machines, and in some cases, to build public cloud hosting services of their own — ServerMania’s high availability public cloud runs on the same powerful dedicated servers we lease to our customers.

-Databases often support business-critical operations; they must be both reliable and capable of reading and writing data very quickly.
+Databases often support business-critical operations; they must be reliable and capable of quickly reading and writing data.

 Renting vs. Buying A Dedicated Server

-Once the choice of a dedicated server has been made, the next decision is whether to buy or rent.
+Once a dedicated server has been chosen, the next decision is whether to buy or rent.
 Some organizations choose to buy a server and house it with a colocation provider.

-Colocation has its advantages, but the burden of managing a colocated server rests on the client.
-The client has to deal with any issues that arise with their server, usually in person.
+Colocation has advantages, but the burden of managing a colocated server rests on the client.
+The client has to deal with any issues with their server, usually in person.

-By renting or leasing a dedicated server, much of the management and maintenance is handled by the hosting provider, and you’ll never be expected to carry out repairs or pay for replacement hardware yourself.
+With a dedicated server rental or lease, the hosting provider handles much of the management and maintenance.
+You’ll never be expected to do repairs or pay for replacement hardware.

-Additionally, when you lease a server on a month-by-month basis, you’re free to change hosting providers at any time.
-That’s not the case if you make a capital investment in server hardware.
+Additionally, when you lease a server on a month-to-month basis, you can change hosting providers anytime.
+That’s not the case if you invest in server hardware.